Elapidae: Conservation

-This however doesn't touch the number of elapidae that are under threat, for instance 9 % of elapid sea snakes are threatened with another 6 % near-threatened.
+This however does not touch the number of elapidae that are under threat, for instance 9% of elapid sea snakes are threatened with another 6% near-threatened.
 A rather large road block that stands in the way of more species being put under protection is lack of knowledge of the taxa; many known species have little research done on their behaviors or actual population as they live in very remote areas or live in habitats that are so vast its nearly impossible to conduct population studies, like the sea snakes.